joedatlive/streamui/README.md

 ### Running and output
 You will need a web server to serve the UI and to be able to post new filters and streams  I use a python web server for development and it is in the src\webserver folder.
 Plans are to move the config and data files to a standard cloud storage like S3.
 Lots changing here, so I won't include too many details.

-You can build the FilterManager.java (with main) jar with maven: in the root project/repo/workspace directory (i.e. streamui) run "mvn clean install --also-make" then from same directory run "target\streamui-0.1.jar".
+You can build the FilterManager.java (with main) jar with maven: in the root project (aka repo aka workspace) directory (i.e. streamui) run "mvn clean install --also-make" then from same directory run "target\streamui-0.1.jar".
 This will launch FilterManager.main

 Check the repo issues to get a sense of what is working.
 The issues in milestone "now" are the active ones with the latest status.